Atlantic salmons study Areas (Ponctual Abundance Sampling PAS) by session - Sélune Observatory

 Sampling has been annual since 2022 and biannual before that.

-The protocol implemented is the “Gaétan Pottier, Frédéric Marchand, Sabrina Servant, Etienne Prévost.
-Indice d’abondance saumon
+The protocol implemented is the protocol "Gaétan Pottier, Frédéric Marchand, Sabrina Servant, Etienne Prévost.
+Salmon abundance index (IAS).
+Guides and Protocols Collection.
+Scientific electrofishing in continental aquatic environments,

 - Feature catalogue citation